ian-whitestone/ian-whitestone.github.io/_posts/2020-03-22-free-python-proxy-server.md

 <img src="{{ site.baseurl }}{% link images/free-proxy-server/local_demo.gif %}">

 Now of course, we don't want to run this thing locally.
 That defeats the whole purpose of a proxy.
 To get this app running on the cloud, we leverage the Python serverless framework, [Zappa](https://github.com/Miserlou/Zappa).
-Zappa takes a config file, `zappa_settings.json`, and automatically creates lambda functions which serve your Flask application.
+Zappa takes a config file, `zappa_settings.json`, and automatically creates Lambda functions which serve your Flask application.

-Here, I tell Zappa to create two lambda functions, one in the `us-east-1` region and another in the `us-west-1` region.
+Here, I tell Zappa to create two Lambda functions, one in the `us-east-1` region and another in the `us-west-1` region.

 ```json
 {